Locate a grave MUSEUM OF THE FALLEN

 Srivijaya

-Conquest A maritime empire that ruled the Malacca trade for centuries, then sank so far from memory historians had to rediscover it.
+Conquest A Buddhist maritime empire that ruled the Strait of Malacca from Palembang for centuries, until Majapahit sacked its capital in 1377 and it sank so far from memory historians had to rediscover it.

 1377 CE b.
 671 CE · 706 years